@import "./support/support"; @import "./color_schemes/"; @import "./modules"; @import "./custom/custom";

 Using the commands above, install gcc, make, ruby-dev, and ruby-ffi.

-Now check if GCC is installed by typing the followng:
+Now check if GCC and Ruby are installed by typing the followng:

 gcc --version